 Q. How many hours per week will I have to commit to?

 A. It's up to you!
 You determine what opportunities you want to sign up for and how much time you want to give.
 Some students may sign-up for one event the entire year while others may commit to 5-10 hours a week.
 Most semester long volunteer opportunities are very flexible and will require a one to two-hour commitment per week for the student.

 Q. Will I have to attend weekly meetings?

 A. No, Activate is facilitated online through Blackboard.
 All Activate members are required to complete the online training before signing up for opportunities.
 If you're interested in an Agency Placement, an additional one-on-one meeting is required.
 All Activate opportunities are posted online through Blackboard.

 Q. Can I join Activate as part of a class assignment?

 A. Yes!
 We work with professors in many majors to find opportunities that will fulfill your classroom requirement.

 Q. Once I have started, do I need to document my hours?

-Q. If I joined the WIVC last year, do I need to attend orientation again this year to continue being involved?
+Q. If I joined Activate last year, do I need to complete the online training or register again this year to continue being involved?

-A. No, once you have registered, attended orientation and been given access to the Women’s Center Volunteers Blackboard group, you are considered an active volunteer for the duration of your time as a student.
-You will only be removed from the Blackboard group if you graduate or ask to be removed.
+A. No, once you have registered and completed the online training, you are considered an Activate member for the duration of your time as a student.
+You will only be removed from the Activate Blackboard group if you graduate or ask to be removed.